Govt invites investors to develop oil, gas fields under DSF-III

-New Delhi, July 30 (IANS) Petroleum Minister Hardeep Singh Puri on Friday invited private and foreign investors to participate in the growth of world's fastest-growing energy markets promising an attractive and rule based regulatory regime.
+New Delhi: Petroleum Minister Hardeep Singh Puri on Friday invited private and foreign investors to participate in the growth of world's fastest-growing energy markets promising an attractive and rule based regulatory regime.

 Addressing an investors meeting called to promote India's next round of auctions of discovered small fields (DSF), Puri said that the government has an open mind on attracting investment in the energy sector and is ready to participate with the industry to see that all concerns are addressed and regulations made attractive to facilitate investments.